saarw/flushout/README.md

 # flushout
 Flushout is a distributed data model based on event-sourcing to support single-page applications and mobile clients that need to interact with data models without network delay and support offline processing.
-Clients interact with a local proxy of a remote master model and can flush changes to the master in the background for reconciliation.
+Clients interact with a local proxy of a remote master model and flush changes to the master in the background for reconciliation with changes from other clients.

 # Installation
 ```